Fort Ontario

 The Spirit of a Jewish Boy

-Perhaps he wanted to play the hide and seek game, Marco Polo with TAPs members, as they heard a disembodied child’s voice call, “Marco.”
-Or perhaps he was just telling them his name at a safe distance.
+He wanted to perhaps play the hide and seek game, Marco Polo with TAPs members, as they heard a disembodied child’s voice call “Marco.”

-The Spirit of a Jewish Survivor
+The Spirit of Nazi Survivor

 The spirit of a Jewish woman goes about her everyday chores with the hope that she will have a new life in America.
 Not willing to accept her death, she still waits in hope for a different outcome.